 FAI/F3C - Helicopter aerobatic contest.
 (More traditional and formal.
 Not 3D type competition) Takes just as much skills.

 Phoenix Flight Simulator adaptor for Walkera 2801.Phoenix is a highly recommended simulator.

 HeliSimRC - Free heli flight simulator - Better than FMS simulator for helicopter.
 Not as good as Phoenix, but maybe good enough.
 See intro thread.
 Get a controller for as little as $12.

 Clear View Sim - At $39.95 is pretty inexpensive.

-Heli Direct - Some Walkera, but mainly larger helis.
+Heli Direct - No Walkera, mainly larger helis.
 Have ABEC3 bearings.

 Helizone-For cheap 3ch quality $50 helicopter.
 Better quality version of the Syma 107.

 BP Hobbies have micro dean connector for $1.55 a set.